iTwin/itwinjs-core/test-apps/display-test-app/README.md

 Viewports are displayed as floating windows.
 The currently-focused window is indicated by a bright title bar and border.
 Windows can be manipulated as follows:
 * Left-drag title bar: move the window.
+* Left-click cross in top-left corner: close the window.
 * Left-drag triangle in top-right corner: resize the window
 * Double-click title bar: undock the window if docked; otherwise maximize the window.
 * Ctrl-h/l/j/k: dock to the left/right/bottom/top edge respectively.
 Behavior is similar to pressing the Windows key plus an array key in Windows.